imballinst/imballinst.dev/src/pages/blog/are-arrow-functions-overrated.md

 ## What is an arrow function expression?

 According to the MDN Docs, arrow functions are _"a compact alternative to a traditional function expression, but is limited and can't be used in all situations"_.
 So, it **can** replace normal function expression in _some_ conditions.
-Let’s see some examples of it.
+Let's see some examples of it.

 ```ts
 // Normal function expression.